Potturi Vijayalakshmi

-Potturi Vijayalakshmi (తెలుగు:పొత్తూరి విజయలక్ష్మి) is a Telugu writer well known for her humorous short stories.
+Potturi Vijayalakshmi is a Telugu writer well known for her humorous short stories.

 Biography

-Potturi Vijayalakshmi was born in Yajali village in Guntur District, Andhra Pradesh to Ms. Valluri Satyavaani and Mr. Valluri Venkata Krishna Murthy.
+Potturi Vijayalakshmi was born in Yajali village in Guntur district, Andhra Pradesh to Ms. Valluri Satyavaani and Mr. Valluri Venkata Krishna Murthy.
 She married Mr. P V Siva Rao in 1970 and has two children Sireesha and Praveen Kumar.
 She currently lives in Hyderabad, Andhra Pradesh with her family.

 Vijayalakshmi penned around 250 short stories and 14 novels in Telugu language.
 Her first novel, "Premalekha", was made into a movie directed by Jandhyala.
 She also worked at All India Radio.
 She is well known for her humorous short stories which appeared in many Telugu weeklies like Eenadu Aadivaaram, Chatura and Andhra Jyothi, to name a few.
 These short stories, along with her other stories, were compiled into books of Telugu short stories.

 Publications

 Books of Telugu short stories written by Vijayalakshmi: